 Right, so I have a little exercise for you.
 Take your hands and make two fists.
 Put your fists together.
 That’s the size of Venetian meringues.

 They come in all different colours and flavours, with some swirled and some in solid colour.
 Flavours like pistachio, stawberry, lemon and chocolate are most prominent and they’re all piled high in the pasticceria windows beckoning likely customers to come on in and have a closer look.
 I bought myself a pink meringue but the photo I took of it doesn’t even do it justice but all I know is it took me two sittings to eat it up.

-I knew those meringues would be one of the things I recreated when we got home and here they are in all their crispy glory.
-Chocolate Swirl Meringues, a little smaller than their Venetian counterparts but every bit as delicious.
+I knew those meringues would be one of the things I recreated when we got home and here they are in all their crispy glory, if only a little smaller.